diegovallejossalas/diegovallejossalas.github.io/_posts/2021-06-16-attrition_analyzing_and_modeling.markdown

 Looking at the results I am selecting Random Forest Classifier for its 93% accuracy, but I am also interested in how this model could impact on medium - long term.
 This is not just about who is prone to leave.
 To me, this is more about how the company should pay more attention on hiring and retainment staff.
 That is the reason why I am choosing Random Forest Classifier as the best model for this case.
 The model predicts the higher number of true positives compared with the other models.
 It also predicts that 65 are going to leave the company but they are actually not.
 This is called a False Positive and, in this case, for this company, means that those employees could have a high risk to leave, it is like a yellow flag to track them.
 Here I ask myself: Can the Human Resources department handle or support other departments with this?
 They have the highest percentage of attrition, and it seems that HR employees are not happy working there, I mean, HR have serious problems to solve first.

 ![](https://i.imgur.com/gKhgXPE.png)

+### Insights

+* 57% of employees from 18 to 20 years old leaved the company last year.
+29% of employees from 21 to 25 years old leaved the company las year

+* Human Resources department has problems, we cannot figure it out what is exactly happening and there is not enough evidence to determine the real impact of this issue.
+Are they hiring under the right profile?
+Are they hiring on time?
+Do they support enough to other departments?

+* The company has a problem retaining talent, we can see more turnover on 4 rated employees in Job Involvement than those who got 1.
+We can also see that the highest percentage of turnover is in those employees who had the highest salary increasing.
+This has no sense, why are they increasing 25% their salary and leaving the company?

+* Those employees with 1 year with their current manager tend to leave more than those with more.
+This is particularly interesting assuming that 14% (42) of the managers leaved the company last year

+* Single employees are 26% prone to leave the company